-The five reasons why cross-selling doesn’t work in B2B and professional services firms are: A lack of complexity/size within your existing client base; Poor reward/recognition schemes for those who sell others’ services; Lack of understanding of other service lines; Overly competitive individuals within an organisation not wanting to help others succeed; and finally, a weak relationship with existing clients, which makes it hard to introduce other colleagues to these clients.
+The five reasons why cross-selling doesn’t work in professional services firms are: a lack of complexity/size within your existing client base; poor reward/recognition schemes for those who sell others’ services; a lack of understanding of other service lines; overly competitive individuals within an organisation not wanting to help others succeed; and finally, a weak relationship with existing clients, which makes it hard to introduce other colleagues to these clients.

 Let’s explore some of these reasons and a few others in more depth.

 If your existing clients consist of SMEs, early-stage start-ups etc., there is a limit to their budgets and also the number of professional services they actually need.
 They may well be best served with a more generalist approach i.e., one accountant or lawyer.
 This means without clients of a certain size or organisational complexity, the amount of cross-selling you can do within your client base may be limited.

 Why the individuals in your organisation prevent your cross-selling initiatives from working.